Master of Science in Health and Human Performance (Exercise Science)

 Related Programs

-While the M.S. in Health and Human Performance (Exercise Science) offers a focused and in-depth curriculum, students may also benefit from exploring related programs at FHSU.
-These options provide additional areas of specialization within health, wellness, and exercise science.
+In addition to the focused and in-depth curriculum of the M.S. in Health and Human Performance (Exercise Science), students have an opportunity to explore related programs at FHSU.
+These options offer additional areas of specialization within health, wellness, and exercise science.
 Consider exploring:

 - M.S. in Health and Human Performance (Sport Administration)